NorthChild/Git-intro/README.md

 `` git push `` and `` git pull ``
 - list all files as well as inivisible
 `` ls -a ``

+- committing should have a comment attached to it:
+`` git commit -m "this commit does this yada yada yada"